EmilRamsvik/Digital-Garden/content/Books/Book Reviews/Strategy/Good Strategy Bad Strategy.md

 - Strategic objectives should address a specific process or accomplishment, such as halving the time it takes to respond to a customer, or getting work from several Fortune 500 corporations.

 - Northwest.
 His planning committee’s strategic plan contained 47 “strategies” and 178 action items.
 Action item number 122 was to “create a strategic plan.”
 As another example, the Los Angeles Unified School District’s strategic plan for “high-priority schools” (discussed on the next page) contained 7 “strategies,” 26 “tactics,” and 234 “action steps,” a true dog’s dinner of things to do.
 This pattern is all too common in city, school district, and nonprofit strategy work, as well as in some business firms.
-Blue-Sky Objectives The

 - The second form of bad strategic objectives is one that is “blue sky.”
 A good strategy defines a critical challenge.
 What is more, it builds a bridge between that challenge and action,